samuel-lucas6/draft-lucas-bkdf/draft-lucas-balloon-hashing.md

 Balloon {{BCS16}} is a memory-hard password hashing and password-based key derivation function that was published shortly after the Password Hashing Competition (PHC), which recommended Argon2 {{?RFC9106}}.
 It is mentioned in a NIST Special Publication on authentication {{SP800-63B}} and has several advantages over prior password hashing algorithms:

 - It has proven memory-hardness properties, making it resistant against sequential GPU/ASIC attacks.
 An adversary trying to save space pays a large penalty in computation time.
 - It can be instantiated with any cryptographic hash function or XOF, making it a mode of operation for these existing algorithms.
+No new, unstudied primitives are required.
 - It uses a password-independent memory access pattern, making it resistant to cache-timing attacks.
 This property is especially relevant in cloud computing environments where multiple users can share the same physical machine.
-- It is easy to implement whilst offering acceptable performance.
+- It is easy to implement whilst being fast enough for real-world use.

 Unfortunately, the paper did not fully specify the algorithm nor provide guidance on parameters.
 Therefore, this document aims to rectify the situation based on existing interoperable implementations, real-world password hashing guidance, and research since the paper.